5 Important Tokyo Laws Tourists Must Know

 Drinking alcohol in public

 Although you may have heard that drinking alcohol in public is permitted in Japan, new regulations have made this stricter in some areas of Tokyo.
-For example, in Shibuya Ward, a ban on street drinking already in place around Shibuya Station during Halloween, will be expanded on September 1st, 2024.
-After that, it will be in place year-round from 6:00 PM to 5:00 AM in areas like the northwest side of Shibuya Station, including Shibuya Center-gai, Miyamasuzaka, and Maruyamachō.
+For example, in Shibuya Ward, a ban is in place from 6:00 PM to 5:00 AM in areas like the northwest side of Shibuya Station, including Shibuya Center-gai, Miyamasuzaka, and Maruyamachō.

 Photo for illustrative purposes